Our Team

 Senior Archaeologist

-Caroline has a wide range of experience in Aboriginal and historical cultural heritage investigation and management, and has worked on various maritime projects as a non-diving archaeologist and as acting Underwater Cultural Heritage Practitioner for the NT.
+Caroline Wilby has a wide range of experience in Aboriginal and historical cultural heritage investigation and management, and has worked on various maritime projects as a non-diving archaeologist and as acting Underwater Cultural Heritage Practitioner for the NT.
 Her skills include archaeological survey, excavation, recording, and reporting, stakeholder consultation and liaison, archival research and predictive modelling, preparation of archaeological and cultural heritage assessments, heritage impact mitigation and management plans, heritage legislation interpretation and compliance advice, and post-excavation analysis and specialist reporting (including faunal, lithics, military, and aircraft wrecks).

 Caroline’s qualifications include a Bachelor of Arts (Classical Archaeology, History, and Criminology) from the University of Melbourne, and a Bachelor of Arts (Honours) in Australian Archaeology from La Trobe University.